AtanasKisyov/scrap_input/README.md

 3. Staff
 4. Administrator(super user)

-Scrappers and Controllers will be created only by staff members/not everyone should be allowed to make input/.
+Scrappers and Controllers will be created only by staff members/not everyone should be allowed to make input.

 Scrapper role is to register the material numbers and quantities in the application.